Set-OutlookSignatures/Set-OutlookSignatures/docs/CONTRIBUTING.md

 The build artifacts can be downloaded and go through the final test process.
 - If these final tests are passed and the information in the draft build is correct, the build can directly be released.
 - If these final tests fail or the information in the draft release is wrong, delete the draft release and go on with with development process.

+The build process is built on GitHub Actions workflows and currently only works in this environment.